iSmashButtons/pykata/README.md

 Python Katas
 ------------

 This list is taken from the __Mega Project List__ compiled by Karan Goel on GitHub.
 Continue reading for more details on this and credits.
 Since I will be using this list as a set of challeneges to practice what I know about programming with Python, I am calling it __Python Katas__.
 The table of contents, other links, and some other aspects of this markdown file have been modified so that it plays nicely with me in VSCode; allowing me to jump around to sections, keep track of what's in-progges or completed, and jump into files by clicking links.
+Hiyah!

 ## Mega Project List